 The Hotel

-Menorca Experimental is the sixth hotel created by the Paris-based Experimental Group; Meilichzon is married to one of its three founders—they all met as students—and she herself, at 36, has seven top-to-bottom hotel designs to her credit (see Paris’s Hotel des Grands Boulevards and The Henrietta in London), plus a new Experimental Group property about to open in Venice.
+Menorca Experimental is part of the 10-hotel portfolio of the Paris-based Experimental Group; Meilichzon is married to one of its three founders—they all met as students—and she herself, at 40, has a dozen top-to-bottom hotel designs to her credit (see Paris’s Hotel des Grands Boulevards and The Henrietta in London).
+This year, the Experimental Group opened Regina Experimental Biarritz and Cowley Manor Experimental in Gloucestershire.

 She also turned to makers around the world for accessories.
 The circular wood sconces, the Concentric 20″ and Concentric 15″, are an American import: they’re by Allied Maker of Long Island, NY.
 (Read the workshop’s creation story here.)

 Admiring the rattan column?
-It’s the Medici Pedestal and Vase by Atelier Vime: see our post Rattan Revival from Provence.
+It’s the Medici Pedestal and Vase by Atelier Vime: see our post Atelier Vime’s Emporium in a Restored House in Provence.
 The faceted celadon tiles are from Portugal.

 The Villas